Impact

 The Maasai Stoves & Solar Project has a powerful impact on health, economic well-being, women’s empowerment, climate change adaptation in the rain-based economy, and on the quality of life for the people.

-The Maasai Stoves & Solar Project strives for the greatest possible direct impact from the introduction of smoke-removing efficient stoves.
+The Maasai Stoves & Solar Project strives for the greatest possible direct impact from its multiple projects.

 Something new emerges in the midst of idea generation, engineering, design, and resource planning.
 Participants soon discover the greatest impact is on themselves, as a community.
 There is a new optimistic celebration of power and the realization of the possibility of genuine life improvement.